nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all data : `clear`
 [Table of contents](#table-of-contents)

-Deletes all applicants in RecruitIn.
+The `clear` command deletes all applicants in RecruitIn.

 Format: `clear`